How to stop being jealous of others

 When jealousy enters a relationship, it becomes virtually impossible for the relationship to thrive.
 A jealous person is unable to fully trust others, which hampers the capacity to build solid friendships, romantic relationships and functional work connections.
 Whether it’s a friendship or a romantic relationship, truth and transparency are important.
 Jealousy hampers both parties’ ability to be truthful.
 Jealousy constrains both people, binding both in an unhealthy relationship dynamic.

 The Atlantic reports that, to get to the bottom of how to stop being jealous, it’s critical to consider the psychology behind jealousy.
 Feeling jealous or envious of others’ successes is human, and even the people you’re jealous of are jealous of someone else.
 What else is universal?
 The feelings of shame attached to jealousy.
 Whether you were passed over for a promotion or a second date, it’s almost impossible not to feel some anger and sadness.

-Tips for how to stop being jealous and controlling
+Tips for how to stop being jealous

 1. Be honest about your feelings

 If you’re experiencing jealousy because of someone else’s success, it might be tempting to brush these feelings under the rug.
 If you’re honest with yourself, you’ll need to acknowledge your real feelings, which likely include envy and disappointment.
 It’s this combination of unpleasant, seemingly contradictory feelings that leaves you feeling stuck.
 Acknowledging your feelings and being okay with them allows you to find alternatives.

 2. Determine the source of your jealousy